 Elliott Mackle served four years in the United States Air Force during the Vietnam era, achieving the rank of captain.
-He was stationed in California, Italy and Libya, the latter the setting for his new novel, Captain Harding and His Men, a sequel to the multiple-award-winning Captain Harding’s Six-Day War.
-Hot Off the Presses, a romantic expose of the racial and sexual politics surrounding the 1996 Centennial Olympic Games, is based in part on his adventures as a reporter for the Atlanta Journal-Constitution.
+He was stationed in Italy, Libya and California, the latter the setting for his new novel, Welcome Home, Captain Harding, the third and final novel in the multiple-award-winning series that includes Captain Harding’s Six-Day War and Captain Harding and His Men.
+His first novel, It Takes Two, was a finalist for a Lambda Literary Award.
+The sequel, Only Make Believe. was named Best Gay Mystery / Thriller of 2012 in the international Rainbow Awards competition.
+Hot Off the Presses, a romantic expose of the racial and sexual politics surrounding the 1996 Centennial Olympic Games, is based in part on Mackle's adventures as a reporter for the Atlanta Journal-Constitution.
 Then an AJC staff writer, he served as the newspaper's dining critic for a decade, also reporting on military affairs, travel and the national restaurant scene.
-His first novel, It Takes Two, was a finalist for a Lambda Literary Award.
-He has written for Travel & Leisure, Food & Wine, the Los Angeles Times, Florida Historical Quarterly, Atlanta and Charleston magazines and was a longtime columnist at Creative Loafing, the southeast's leading alternative newsweekly.
-Mackle wrote and produced segments for Nathalie Dupree's popular television series, New Southern Cooking, and authored a drama about gay bashing for Georgia Public Television.
+Mackle has written for Travel & Leisure, Food & Wine, the Los Angeles Times, Florida Historical Quarterly, Atlanta and Charleston magazines and was a longtime columnist at Creative Loafing, the southeast's leading alternative newsweekly.
+He wrote and produced segments for Nathalie Dupree's popular television series, New Southern Cooking, and authored a drama about gay bashing for Georgia Public Television.
 Along the way, he managed a horse farm, served as a child nutrition advocate for the State of Georgia, volunteered at an AIDS shelter, was founding co-chair of Emory University's GLBT alumni association and taught critical and editorial writing at Georgia State University.
-He lives in Atlanta with his partner of 40 years.
+He lives in Atlanta.